DreymaR/BigBagKbdTrixPKL/README.md

 * To choose a layout variant, select the **Layouts/Settings...** menu option.
 The EPKL Settings User Interface pops up.
 * Choose a layout with your keyboard type, variant/locale and Curl/Angle/Wide etc preferences.
     - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
     - There are several premade Locale variants, if you need to type in other languages.
-Check out which variants exist.
+Check out which variants exist – they'll likely be eD variants.
     - There are several ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym etc.
-* To use the chosen layout(s) and settings, select the Refresh EPKL menu option.
-* By default, help images show up when modifiers are pressed.
-Change the `img_HideStates` setting from `0` to `-` to always show images.
+* Help images by default show up when modifiers are pressed.
+On the `Settings` tab, change `img_HideStates` from `0` to `-` to always show images.
 * This image shows the EPKL tray menu.
 Right-click the `Co` icon in the lower right corner of your screen, if necessary via the 'Show hidden icons' caret.

     ![EPKL tray menu](./Other/Docs/EPKL_Tray-Menu.png)

 More Know-How
 -------------
-* If you want to choose layouts manually, copy the Override_Example file to `EPKL_Layouts_Override.ini`.
-    - There can be both [Layouts_Default][LayDef] and [Layouts_Override][LayOvr] files.
-Override entries take precedence.
-* In your Layouts_Override file, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
-    - There are KbdType (@K) and other abbreviations, but you could also type the path to a layout folder out in full.
-    - The format is: `layout = ‹layout folder›:‹menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
-* The `EPKL_Layouts` .ini files hold layout choices.
-[EPKL_Settings][PklIni] holds general program settings.
+**A Short EPKL Glossary**
+* **Extend** is a layer switch, by default the CapsLock key, giving easy access to navigation and NumPad etc layers
+    - The true power of Extend may be hard to understand at first.
+You really should read about it in the [Big Bag][CmkBBT]!
+* **Multi-Extend** means you'll get another Extend layer if you hold down, say, RShift and/or RAlt when pressing Extend
+    - After selecting an Extend layer this way, keep only the Extend key pressed down to maintain it
+* A **Sticky Modifier** or **OSM** (One-Shot Mod) is when you can tap a mod and then another key shortly thereafter
+    - There's a setting in the Settings file for how quickly the OSM times out, in milliseconds
+* **ToM** (Tap-or-Mod) is a dual-role key, working as a mod when held down and a normal key when tapped
+    - ToM has its own timer setting which is typically shorter than the Sticky Mods timer
+* **DK** is a dead key.
+You tap it then another key, there's no timer.
+Most of my DKs are on `{AltGr+‹symbol›}`.
+    - DK sequence: You can tap several DKs to get new symbols (example: `{AltGr+=,=}` gives `≡`; `AltGr+{/,=}` then `=` gives `≢`)
+    - DK chaining: One DK can release to another.
+This is not implemented in EPKL yet
+    - **MoDK** (Mother-of-DKs) is a ToM key (here, on **tap-Extend**) that leads to lots of cool DKs
+* **PowerStrings** are shortcuts to text strings.
+These may be multiline, and may contain AutoHotKey syntax.
+    - As an Example, try Extend+End in a text editor.
+It should produce an editable 'Yours truly' message footer.
-* The `layout.ini` files hold layout settings and mappings.
-They often point to and augment a `BaseLayout` file.
+* The **LayStack** is a stack of files that may hold layout definitions: Layouts_Default, Layouts_Override, BaseLayout and Layout
-* There's a "LayStack" for layout info priority.
-Mappings/settings at higher levels take precedence:
-    - The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings
-    - The [EPKL_Layouts_Override][LayOvr], if present, can hold overriding layout choices etc
-    - The `BaseLayout` .ini file usually found under each layout type may define most of the layout
-    - The `layout.ini` file in the chosen Layout folder gets the last word about remaps etc
-    - Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
-* In theory, you could put all the info needed for a whole layout into any one of the layout stack files.
+* **Remaps** are cycles of keys swapping places.
+This allows you turn one layout definition into another.
+    - These can be in the LayStack files for quick layout tweaks, or in a dedicated [Remap file][MapIni].

+**Hotkeys defined in the EPKL_Settings file:**
+* Ctrl+Shift+1 – Display/hide the help image (it may also hide itself by shift state)
+* Ctrl+Shift+2 – Switch between the layouts specified in the Layouts file(s)
+* Ctrl+Shift+3 – Suspend EPKL; hit again to re-activate.
+It may also be Ctrl+Shift+`.
+* Ctrl+Shift+4 – Exit EPKL
+* Ctrl+Shift+5 – Refresh EPKL, if it gets stuck or something
+* Ctrl+Shift+6 – Show the Layouts/Settings... dialog
+* Ctrl+Shift+7 – Zoom the help image in/out, to see it better or get it out of the way
+* Ctrl+Shift+8 – Toggle help image transparency
+* Ctrl+Shift+9 – Move the help image between positions, as by mouseover
+* Ctrl+Shift+0 – Show info about the active window; useful for setting suspending apps

 **Tweakable parameters:**
 The layouts and setup files may take a little tweaking to get what you want.
 There are several parameters: